ICE to buy NYSE Euronext for $8.2 billion

 Niederauer will also be CEO of the NYSE Group.
 The combined company will be based in New York and Atlanta, where ICE is headqurtered.

-Sprecher and Niederauerhave been friends for years, but the two stopped talking for about six weeks in 2011 when ICE teamed up with Nasdaq OMX Group to make an unsolicited bid for NYSE Euronext.
-That bid came even as the New York Stock Exchange operator was trying to sell itself to Deutsche Bourse.
+Sprecher and Niederauerhave been friends for years, but the two stopped talking for about six weeks in 2011 when ICE teamed up with Nasdaq OMX Group (NDAQ.O) to make an unsolicited bid for NYSE Euronext.
+That bid came even as the New York Stock Exchange operator was trying to sell itself to Deutsche Bourse (DB1Gn.DE).
 Regulatory concerns killed both deals.

 Without the Nasdaq or Deutsche Bourse's huge equity operations, ICE alone has far less overlapping business and should face easy approvals, antitrust lawyers said.